sjdemartini/mui-tiptap/README.md

 #### `FontSize`

 Sets text font size.
-This extension requires the Tiptap [TextStyle](https://tiptap.dev/api/marks/text-style) mark to be included in your `extensions` as well.
+This extension requires the [`@tiptap/extension-text-style`](https://tiptap.dev/api/marks/text-style) package to be installed and its `TextStyle` mark to be included in your `extensions`.

 Can be controlled with the [`MenuSelectFontSize` component](#controls-components).